sensordeck/atlas-docs/docs/sensor-synchronization.md

 ---

-# Why Sensor Synchronization Matters
+## Why Sensor Synchronization Matters

 Without synchronization, sensor timestamps drift relative to each other.

 Typical problems include:

 - camera frames misaligned with LiDAR scans
 - IMU readings offset from perception frames
 - GNSS timestamps inconsistent with localization pipelines
 - degraded SLAM accuracy
 - difficult debugging of perception edge cases

 These problems often appear as:

 - localization drift
 - unstable sensor fusion
 - inconsistent replay results
 - non-deterministic behavior between runs

 Atlas addresses this by establishing a **single timing authority for the sensor infrastructure**.

 ---

-# Atlas Timing Architecture
+## Atlas Timing Architecture

 Atlas introduces a **hardware timing layer** between sensors and the compute platform.

-Typical architecture:

 <p align="center">
   <img src="/img/Fig 16.png" width="60%" alt="Atlas timing architecture" />
 </p>

 Atlas becomes the **timing distribution hub** for the robot sensor infrastructure.

+It can ingest external timing references such as:

+- GNSS PPS
+- system master clock
+- external synchronization controller

+Atlas then redistributes synchronization signals to connected sensors, creating a **shared timing reference** across all devices.

+---

+## Hardware Timing Boundary

+Atlas introduces a deterministic timing boundary:

+- sensors operate in their native timing domain
+- Atlas captures precise timing events in hardware
+- timing relationships are preserved and made observable

+This ensures that all downstream data can be aligned to a common reference.

+---

+## Mechanics of Synchronization

+DSIL performs timestamp correction in software using hardware timing events captured by Atlas.

+It applies a dynamic offset that maps:

+- raw sensor arrival time
+→ to
+- Atlas hardware-captured synchronization event

+---

+## Design Principle: Non-Intrusive Synchronization

+Atlas does not modify sensor firmware or internal clocks.

+This ensures compatibility with:

+- standard UVC cameras
+- serial sensors
+- LiDAR drivers
+- existing ROS2 drivers

+Atlas operates alongside existing drivers rather than replacing them.

+---

+## What This Enables

+With deterministic timestamp alignment:

+- multi-sensor fusion becomes reliable
+- timing jitter becomes measurable and correctable
+- system behavior becomes observable
+- debugging synchronization issues becomes tractable

+Atlas converts timing from a hidden problem into a **visible system property**.

 ---